Evaluating Theta Derivatives with Rational Characteristics: Introduction

-It is a simple observation that by allowing the characteristics to become rational, the theta constants become modular forms (again of weight $\frac{1}{2}$) with respect to congruence subgroups of higher level (in fact, by multiplying the argument $\tau$ by an appropriate integer and taking appropriate linear combinations one obtains all the functions considered in \cite{[SS]} in this way).
-A similar assertion, with the weight being $\frac{3}{2}$, holds for the theta derivatives.
-One thus expects that a theta derivative of rational characteristics should be the product of three theta constants with rational characteristics, or a linear combinations of such products, analogously to the Jacobi derivative formula.
-Recently \cite{[M]} developed a method to find such expressions, in which one of the multipliers has the same characteristics as the theta derivative in question and the others have integral characteristics (but with different arguments $a\tau$ for positive rational $a$).
-The idea (a small variant of which can also be used for proving the classical Jacobi derivative formula) is to evaluate the logarithmic derivative of the associated theta function at $z=0$, when this function is expressed via the \emph{Jacobi triple product identity} as an infinite product of simple expressions.
-Since the Fourier coefficients of $\theta^{2}(\tau,0)$ and $\theta(\tau,0)\theta(2\tau,0)$ are known, using the fact that the $n$th coefficient is the number of presentations of $n$ as a norm from the ring of integers in $\mathbb{Q}(i)$ and $\mathbb{Q}(\sqrt{-2})$ respectively (both with class number 1), it is relatively easy to recognize these series in case they arise in the evaluation of the logarithmic derivative.
+It is a simple observation that by allowing the characteristics to become rational, the theta constants become modular forms (again of weight $\frac{1}{2}$) with respect to congruence subgroups of higher level (in fact, multiplying the argument $\tau$ by appropriate integers and taking appropriate linear combinations yields all the functions considered in \cite{[SS]} in this way).
+A similar assertion, with the weight being $\frac{3}{2}$, holds for the theta derivatives. \cite{[Mu]} posed the question, appearing as Question II on page 117 of that reference, whether all the theta derivatives of rational characteristics could be presented as polynomials of degree 3 in theta constants with rational characteristics, analogously to the Jacobi derivative formula.
+A positive answer to that question will, in view of \cite{[SS]}, simplify significantly the analysis of the rings of modular forms of half-integral weight with respect to these congruence subgroups.
+A more precise analysis of which theta function (or combination of such functions) is modular of which level may be found in \cite{[B1]}.